awilliams/awilliams.github.io/_posts/2014-01-11-rtanque-getting-started.markdown

 ### Movement

-Now we have to code a bit of Ruby to get our tank moving.
+Now we have to code a bit of Ruby to get your tank moving.

 Have a look at the [RTanque::Bot::Command](http://rubydoc.info/github/awilliams/RTanque/master/RTanque/Bot/Command) class.
 Each tick, you are provided with a new instance of `Command` via `Brain#command`.

 There are limits to how you can control your tank.
-There's a speed limit, rotation limit, etc. See [RTanque::Bot::BrainHelper](http://rubydoc.info/github/awilliams/RTanque/master/RTanque/Bot/BrainHelper) for some useful constants.
+There's a speed limit, rotation limit, etc. Don't worry too much about that now, because if you provide a speed over the limit, for example, it will automatically be corrected to the maximum allowed.
+See [RTanque::Bot::BrainHelper](http://rubydoc.info/github/awilliams/RTanque/master/RTanque/Bot/BrainHelper) for some useful constants when setting command values.

 There are three main aspects of your tank to control:

 **Body**.
 The main part of the tank which everything else is attached to.
-The body can move forward and backward at a variable speed, and also can turn.
+The body can move forward and backward at a variable speed, and also can turn at a variable speed.
 The two methods to use are `Command#speed=` and `Command#heading=`.
 Pass a negative speed to move backwards.

 There limits to the values you can pass to each of these methods.
 If you pass a larger value than is allowed, it will be reduced to the maximum allowed.

 **Radar**.
-We can rotate our radar independently of the body to detect other tanks.
-The radar has a limited field of vision so you can only detect other tanks that your radar is pointed at.
-Use the method `Command#radar_heading=`, passing an instance of `Heading` to turn the radar.
+The radar can rotate independently of the body.
+It's purpose is to detect other tanks.
+The radar has a limited field of vision so you can only detect other tanks that your radar is generally pointed at.
+Use the method `Command#radar_heading=`, passing an instance of `Heading`, to rotate the radar.

 **Turret**.
-The turret/gun can fire shells and can also rotate freely.
+The turret/gun can fire shells and can also rotate independently.
 Rotate the turret with `Command#turret_heading=` and fire the gun with `Command#fire`.
 Send a large value to `#fire` to fire a fast shell, and a smaller value to fire a slower shell.

 Slower shells do less damage, but can be fired in rapid succession.
 Fast shells do more damage, but require more time between shots for the turret to recover.

 **Example**.
-To get a better idea of how all this comes together to control our tank, let's make some changes to our code.
-Provided below are some sample changes, but you're encouraged to experiment with variations to better understand.
+Enough explaining!
+To get a better idea of how all this comes together to control your tank, make some changes to your code.
+Provided below are some sample changes, but you're encouraged to experiment with variations to better understand how to control the tank.

-Change the `#tick!` method of your tank to something to the following:
+Change the `#tick!` method of your tank to something similar to the following:
 {% highlight ruby %}
 def tick!
   # head right